 This simple Olympic vocabulary activity will get students engaged in word learning while reflecting on the hard work of Olympic athletes.
-The Think Like an Olympian Activity worksheet features five Olympains with thought bubbles.
+The Think Like an Olympian Activity worksheet features five Olympians with thought bubbles.
 Above each Olympian, students will fill in the thought bubble with what the athletes are thinking as they compete in their sport.
 Students can be silly or serious, but they must use at least one vocabulary word per Olympian and all descriptions mush be school appropriate.
 After each thought bubble has been filled, students can color each of the Olympians.

-Using the Closing Ceremonies Activity, have students reflect on their favorite moments of the XXIII Olympic Games.
+Using the Closing Ceremonies Vocabulary Activity, have students reflect on their favorite moments of the Winter Olympic Games.
 They must rank their favorite moments as gold, silver, and bronze.
 Students will draw their favorite moments or paste newspaper/internet images above each podium.
 If a student has not seen any part of the Olympic Games, they can make up the moments!
 Finally, students will use at least one vocabulary word to describe each moment.